MicrosoftDocs/dataexplorer-docs/data-explorer/automated-deploy-overview.md

 # Automated deployments in Azure Data Explorer

+This article provides an overview of the different mechanisms and tools for automated deployment in Azure Data Explorer, from the infrastructure to the schema entities to the data preparation.

+Automated deployment is a way of provisioning resources without human intervention as opposed to using the Azure Portal.

-Automated deployment is a critical part of DevOps / DataOps and enables us to:
+A critical part of DevOps / DataOps, Automated deployment enables us to:

 *   Easily maintain multiple [environments](https://en.wikipedia.org/wiki/Deployment_environment)
 *   Keep traces of deployments in source control